cnkarcilla/cnkarcilla/README.md

 ### 👩‍💻 About Me

-I work across motion design, graphic design, UI/UX, software and web development, video editing, and social media management, and I've spent the last 2 years building real projects as a freelance software developer.
+I'm a full-stack developer first, and from there I branch into motion design, graphic design, UI/UX, video editing, and social media management.
+I've spent the last 2 years building real projects as a freelance software developer.
 I don't just design the interface or just write the code.
 I do both, so what ships actually looks like what was designed.

 ---